The Curious Case of the January 2019 Jobs Report

 That some fancy dancing, BLS.
 No wonder you weren’t laid off for this shutdown, but you were laid off for 2013.
 One might ask, why would the BLS be considered an essential government service?
 The answer might be political.
 If you were Trump, would you lay them off?

+What happened to the Federal contractors that were laid off?
 As sizable as the Federal employee layoff was, it wasn’t as nearly as big as the estimated 1.2 million federal contractors that weren’t getting back pay, and couldn’t be swept under the rug with the same ad hoc accounting adjustment the BLS made for Federal employees.
 That’s about 0.7% of the entire labor force, and would have jumped the unemployment rate towards 5%.
 So BLS, can you make that disappear too?

 Poof.
 Gone.
 So where did they go?
 That’s a lot to miss, even for the BLS, and even with Trump ready to pounce on them for an embarrassing jobs number.
-They don’t say anything about the federal contractors in the main jobs report, but in their addendum, they mention them several times.
+They don’t say anything about the federal contractors in the main jobs report, but in their addendum, they mention them several times.“Federal contractors, as well as other workers, who did not work or receive pay during the shutdown were not counted among the employed….It is likely that some private industries were affected by the shutdown; however, BLS is not able to identify or quantify the impacts.”

 And then the BLS gives us a hint as to where some of them went: